 Another advantage of this type of financing for home improvement is the flexibility you’ll get.
 You can borrow only as much as you need and repay on your own terms.
 However, be aware that the 0% introductory APR typically lasts only 12 to 18 months.
 The maximum loan amount will generally be no more than $10,000, so this method will only be suitable for smaller improvement jobs.

-One of the best cards on the market right now is the Chase Freedom Flex℠ which offers a 0% Intro APR on Purchases for 15 months.
-But it also offers a TON of cash back opportunities, including 5% back on bonus categories that rotate each quarter, 5% back on travel purchases (booked through Chase Ultimate Rewards), 3% cash back on dining and drug store purchases, and finally, 1% cash back on all other purchases.
+One of the best cards on the market right now is the Chase Freedom Flex℠ which offers a 0% Intro APR on Purchases for 15 months and 0% Intro APR on Balance Transfers for 15 months from account opening, then an APR of 20.49% - 29.24% Variable..
+But it also offers a TON of cash back opportunities, including 5% back on bonus categories that rotate each quarte you activater, 5% back on travel purchases (booked through Chase Ultimate Rewards), 3% cash back on dining and drug store purchases, and finally, 1% cash back on all other purchases.

 Available through LendingTree and Credible as described above, the major advantage of this type of loan is that it can be available in higher loan amounts – as high as $100,000 – and is totally unsecured.
 That makes them an especially good option if you don’t have sufficient equity in your home to complete the home improvements you want.

 The major disadvantage is that the monthly payment on a large loan amount can be high since the loan term is typically no more than five years.
 However, some of the lenders participating in the above platforms will go out even farther on the term, from seven years to as long as 12.